Traditional Guiding vs. The Future of Guiding in Istanbul

 And the most amusing part?

-The big platforms are too caught up in counting their sales to notice what’s unfolding right before their eyes.
+The big platforms are too busy counting sales to notice what’s unfolding in guiding in Istanbul right before their eyes.

 Traditional Guiding vs. New-Generation Guiding (Direct Comparison)

-This is going to be a tough battle.
-Honestly, I won’t have any trouble being the judge—I’ve been weighing this comparison in my mind for years.
+This will be a tough battle.
+When it comes to guiding in Istanbul, I won’t struggle to judge—I’ve been weighing this comparison for years.

 Traditional Knowledge vs. New-Generation Knowledge